PV Cell Construction

 At this stage, we have a form of pure polycrystalline silicon which can be doped with trace amounts of either boron or phosphorous to become either P-type or N-type polysilicon.
 To make polycrystalline wafers, the doped silicon is melted and cast into large rectangular blocks before being thinly sliced using a diamond wire cutter to produce the polycrystalline or multi-crystalline wafers.
 The wafers can then be coated with a very thin layer of either P or N-type to form the PN-junction (photovoltaic cell).

 To manufacture the more efficient monocrystalline wafers, the doped silicon can be drawn into a single solid crystal ingot using the Czochralski process.
 This process involves melting the polycrystalline silicon under high pressure and temperature to slowly grow a single monocrystalline crystal known as an ingot.

-Basic steps to produce monocrystalline PV cells
+Basic steps to produce monocrystalline PV cell construction

 Silica sand is purified in an arc furnace to create 99% pure silicon

 The 99% silicon is further refined to become almost 100% pure silicon